-800 individuals, and when geographical distributions overlap they can exist with other members of similar-sized family Ommastrephidae schools, Dosidicus gigas and Ommastrephes bartramii that are distributed from the Indo-Pacific to Indian Ocean as well (Liu et al 2016).
-Ommastrephidae squids are known as voracious and adaptable predators of a broad range of prey including small crustaceans and fishes at early life stages and shift to micronekton, larger fishes, and cephalopods (including cannibalism) (Gong et al. 2020).
+shift to micronekton, larger fishes, and cephalopods (including cannibalism) (Gong et al. 2020).
 These species are highly migratory, undertake diel vertical migrations of several hundred meters and seasonal migrations between the shelf and open ocean (Stewart et al 2013).
 Thus, they can work as important linkages between both neritic and oceanic food webs (Arkhipkin 2013; Alegre et al 2014).

-In North Sulawesi, this squid species fishing is done by artisanal fishermen using jigging with artificial flashing bait, and the fishing operation has been done in the Sulawesi Sea.
-In the present study, the squids S. oualaniensis caught in the Sulawesi Sea had a size range of 60 mm to 11.0 cm ML.
-They belong to dwarf form with body size of 90-100 mm ML for mature males and 90-120 mm ML in mature females (Nesis 1993), occurs in the equatorial waters, and lacks of dorsal mantle photophore patch.
+In North Sulawesi, this squid species fishing is done by artisanal fishermen using jigging with artificial flashing bait, and the fishing operation has been done in Sulawesi Sea.
+In the present study, the squids S. oualaniensis caught in Sulawesi Sea had a size range of 68 mm to 119 mm ML, with mean mantle length of 89.833±0.9000 mm, reflecting that the squid catches are dominated by large individuals.
+According to the classification of Nesis (1993), this size range belong to dwarf form with body size of 90-100 mm ML for mature males and 90-120 mm ML in mature females, and urs in the equatorial waters, and lacks of dorsal mantle photophore patch.
 The occurrence of S. oulaniensis in Sulawesi waters could result from the influence of environmental factors.
 Similar finding is also reported that changes in marine environments affect cephalopod fishery resources at different spatial and temporal scales (Zhang et al 2012).
-Furthermore, the distribution of purpleback flying squid S. oulaniensis in this area could not be separated from the impact of the Kuroshio from the Pacific Northern Equatorial current toward the east coast of Luzon, Philippines that forms the southward-flowing Mindanao Current (Qiu and Lukas 1996) and transfers the upper ocean waters from the Pacific to the Indian Ocean through the Indonesian Seas (Taufigurrahman et al 2020).
+Furthermore, the distribution of purpleback flying squid S. oulaniensis in this area could not be separated from the impact of the Kuroshio from the Pacific Northern Equatorial current toward the east coast of Luzon, Philippines that forms the southward-flowing Mindanao Current (Qiu and Lukas 1996) and transfers the upper ocean waters from the Pacific to the Indian Ocean through the Indonesian Seas (Taufiqurrahman et al 2020).
 As the water mass enters the Indonesian Seas, the warm and relatively salty characteristics of the Pacific water tend to disappear due to strong vertical tidal mixing.
 The mixing is believed to affect the carbon, oxygen, and nutrient (nitrate, phosphates) concentrations in the eastern Indonesian Seas and subsequently in the Indian Ocean (Ayers et al. 2014).
-This event makes Indonesian marine waters be fertile enough to support the high occurrence of marine animals in the area.
+This event makes Indonesian marine waters be fertile to support the high occurrence of marine animals in the area.
 The Indonesian Throughflow is the only ocean connector pathway in the equator (Sprintall et al 2014), and it has an important purpose in the transport of mass and heat from the Pacific into the Indian Ocean (Feng et al 2018).
 The throughflow brings the eggs and larvae, along with the rich detritus of the sea that is swept up from the offshore deep basins.
 It is in agreement with Dell et al (2011) that the biophysical environment plays an essential role in controlling the distribution and abundance of pelagic predators in the ocean.
 Cheng et al (2018) who studied the swordtip squid Uroteuthis edulis found that complex oceanographic conditions might affect their population in the Southern East China Sea due to seasonal changes in the Kuroshio Current and Mainland China Coastal Current during the northeasterly monsoon and southwesterly monsoon seasons.